Zero-Page Applications

 Unfortunately these local-only results were only displayed when searching from Google’s native search UI but not from google.com.
 Eventually Google killed it, suggesting that developers use Android’s App Links and Apple’s Universal Links instead, which required app developers to mirror their content on the web so Google could crawl it “properly.”

 Granted, this only worked if the user already had the app installed.
 Where this approach also fell short was in link wrapping.
-When marketers ran paid ad campaigns or sent emails these tracking URLs did not share the same domain thus negating all the benefits.
+When marketers ran paid ad or email campaigns these tracking URLs did not share the same domain thus negating all its benefits and advantages at a time when it was needed most, i.e. a financial push.
+URL redirects and native apps never mixed well.

 Universal Links is Apple’s version of App Links except it used a different JSON file and relied on Apple’s backend services instead of Google’s Search Console.

-Universal Links were an improvement over Web links or Deep links but the lack of control hindered deeper adoption for internal navigation.
+Universal Links were an improvement over web links or deep links but the lack of control hindered deeper adoption for an app’s internal navigation.
 For example, Apple’s CDN would check for the presence of this file within 24 hours but devices would only check for updates once per week after app installation.

 There was also the issue of phantom banners.
-Since Apple generates more revenue from native apps compared to websites they were incentivized to promote the installation of native apps.
-For any app with Universal Links set up, Apple would use Safari to randomly inject a banner ad above your website and there was no way to control it, customize it, detect or measure it.
-Like Apple, app developers were also incentivized to direct users towards their native apps since retention is typically higher but without the ability to predict or control Safari, this often led to a barrage of duplicate popups when browsing on mobile.
+Since Apple generates more revenue from native apps compared to websites they were incentivized to promote the installation of native apps to its Safari users.
+For any app with Universal Links set up, Apple would use Safari to natively inject a banner ad at the top and there was little to no way to control it, customize it, detect or measure it.
+Like Apple, app developers were also incentivized to direct users towards their native apps since retention is typically higher but with limited ability to predict or control Safari, this often led to a barrage of duplicate popups when browsing on mobile.

 Since retention is usually much higher in native apps, companies naturally sought after a solution to convert their web users into native users as a part of their approach to URLs.
 Neither iOS or Android ever built support for the use case of how to handle URLs if the app is NOT installed so the private market stepped in to fill this gap with third-party solutions.
 The most popular of these was ironically Google’s but it did not come from the Android team but rather their Google Cloud and Firebase teams.
 Fortunately the cloud service was free and unlimited.

 This included a highly complicated flow that differed depending on the user’s OS vendor, OS version, whether you typed the URL or tapped a link from inside or outside of a browser and more.
-Some flows even made use of an intermediate, interstitial screen that would pause the flow to secretly copy the intended URL to the user’s clipboard so that post-installation and on first-launch the app developer could manually navigate the user to the proper deep link.
+Some flows even made use of an intermediate, web-based, interstitial screen that would pause the flow to secretly copy the wrapped URL’s target location to the user’s clipboard so that post-installation and on first-launch the app developer could manually navigate the user to the proper deep link.
 Other features included support for creating short-URLs as deep links to increase shareability across social networks.

-It was difficult to set up, difficult to integrate, sometimes required duplicating everything across a secondary domain name, and Apple eventually broke the flow due to security concerns around clipboard-abuse.
+It was difficult to set up, difficult to integrate, sometimes required maintaining a secondary routing strategy across a secondary domain, and Apple eventually broke the flow due to security concerns around clipboard-abuse.

 App Clips & Instant Apps